aspirepress/.github/ROADMAP.md

 By default, the network is assumed open like the internet.
 However, this creates some unique security risks.

-First, malicious actors could theoretically attempt to publish themselves as sources of packages that are malciious, even if they are not canonical.
+First, malicious actors could theoretically attempt to publish themselves as sources of packages that are malicious, even if they are not canonical.

-Additionally, malicious peers could attempt to distribute packages that are intentionlly malicious or represent similarity to existing packages to create confusion and permit attack.
+Additionally, malicious peers could attempt to distribute packages that are intentionally malicious or represent similarity to existing packages to create confusion and permit attack.

 To prevent against this, the following rules apply: